interledger/rfcs/0000-interledger-eli5/0000-interledger-eli5.md

 ### How ILP Works: Trusted & Trustless

 When you have an asset stored somewhere, like money in an account at the bank, what do you really have?
 The thing you have is the _trust_ that when you go to that place and ask for your thing back, that it will be given to you.
-In the case of a bank, you show them your bankcard, ask for your money and it's given to you.
+In the case of a bank, you show them your bankcard and ask for your money.
 Usually that process is automated, you put your card into one of the banks ATM's, tell it you want your money, and out it comes.

 If you didn't trust a particular bank to give you your money back when you ask for it, you probably wouldn't give it to them in the first place.

 This is important because this idea of trust is at the core of how the pieces of ILP fit together, and - interestingly - how this arrangement enables _trustless payments_.
-More on that next.
+Let's see how it works:

 **Payment Setup: Being Prepared**

 As much as possible about an ILP payment is prepared in advance to be sure each party is happy with what's going to happen, and that the funds will remain safe whilst being moved.
-Setup goes like this:
+It goes like this:

 1) A sender asks a connector: "Do you _know and trust_ this receiver?"